BigTuna94/RP2.65-F/README.md

-# TbKB
+# RP2.65-F
-Terbium Mechanical Keyboard - an Ortholinear 65% Keyboard
+An Ortholinear 65% Keyboard with faders.